memgraph/docs/help-center/faq/memgraph-faq.md

 You can change the directory where query modules are stored by using the `--query-modules-directory` flag.
-For more information about using configuration flags, check out the Reference guide](/memgraph/reference-guide/configuration).
+For more information about using configuration flags, check out the [Reference guide](/memgraph/reference-guide/configuration).

 ## Memgraph & cloud

 ### Does Memgraph offer a cloud graph database as a service?

 Yes, we offer fully-managed Memgraph on our cloud infrastructure as a service.
-For more details please visit our [cloud pages](https://cloud.memgraph.com/).
+For more details please visit [Memgraph Cloud pages](https://cloud.memgraph.com/) or check out the [Cloud documentation](/cloud).
 In addition, [Memgraph Playground](https://playground.memgraph.com/) is a testing environment where you can play with various graph datasets.

 ### Can Memgraph be deployed in the cloud?